Building a View Counter with Supabase

 $$ LANGUAGE plpgsql;

-The Astro Component
+Part 2: The Client Component

 ---